mrmmg/laravel-loggify/README.md

 ```

 ### Logging ```logging```

-This section is used to define loggify log channel option.
-You don't need to change anything in this section.
+This section is used to define Loggify log channel options.
+There's generally no need to make changes in this section.

 ### Log Expiration ```log_expire_seconds```

-Redis is an in-memory database, and we cannot use too much memory for logs, so we can define how many seconds that the redis holds log items By Default it holds log items for 1 day (86400 seconds).
+Redis is an in-memory database, and it's crucial to manage memory usage for logs.
+Therefore, you can specify how many seconds Redis should retain log items.
+By default, log items are retained for 1 day, which equals 86,400 seconds.

 ### Log Tag Limits ```max_tag_items```
 **Not Implemented Yet**

-This option control each log tag can hold how many items.
+This option will control how many log items each log tag can hold, although it is not yet implemented.

 ### Guards ```guard```
 **Not Implemented Yet**

-This options control access to loggify web panel with laravel middlewares.
+These options control access to the Loggify web panel using Laravel middlewares.

 ## Usage
-By use laravel Log Facade you can use loggify.
+By using the Laravel Log Facade, you can integrate Loggify.

 ### Examples
 ```php
 use Illuminate\Support\Facades\Log;